2007, Cornell University, Ph.D.

-December 2008 – April 2011 – Research Associate, Department of Biological and Environmental Engineering, Soil and Water Lab, Cornell University
+2009-2011 - Research Associate, Dept. Biological and Environmental Engineering, Cornell University

-January 2007 – December 2008 – Postdoctoral Research Associate, Dept. Biological and Environmental Engineering, Soil and Water Lab, Cornell University
+2007-2009 - Postdoctoral Research Associate, Dept. Biological and Environmental Engineering, Cornell University

 Selected Major Awards